 3.1 Every rider shall ride carefully and with due regard to the safety of other cyclists and other road users.

 3.2 Every rider shall wear a bicycle helmet with the strap securely fastened under his/her chin for the entire duration of the event.
 (No helmet, no ride.)

-3.3 Every rider shall immediately comply with the instructions of the TOKEN Double90 marshals, motorbike marshals and/or traffic officers.
-All TOKEN Double90 appointed staff and crew will be clearly identifiable.
+3.3 Every rider shall immediately comply with the instructions of the Maluti Double90 marshals, motorbike marshals and/or traffic officers.
+All Maluti Double90 appointed staff and crew will be clearly identifiable.

-3.4 Every rider shall immediately provide the relevant information as requested by a TOKEN Double90 marshal, motorbike marshal and/or traffic officer.
-All TOKENDouble90 appointed staff and crew will be clearly identifiable.
+3.4 Every rider shall immediately provide the relevant information as requested by a Maluti Double90 marshal, motorbike marshal and/or traffic officer.
+All Maluti Double90 appointed staff and crew will be clearly identifiable.

 3.5 Every rider shall keep as far to the left of the road surface as is safe having regard to the circumstances and conditions.
 Riders will not cross the median or white line, unless specifically so instructed by a traffic official.

 3.6 Every rider shall at all times display his/her race number legibly and ensure it is pinned on to the back of his/her shirt.
 Riders are also requested to affix the number provided to the front of the handlebars and helmet.
 This will assist with easy identification of teams and will help the crew to guide riders to the correct group on the morning of the event.